brandur/mastodon-cross-post/README.md

 A simple project that cross-posts tweets to Mastodon, including multimedia.

 Relies on input from [qself](https://github.com/brandur/qself).
-See GitHub Actions workflow file for what it looks like in action.
+See [GitHub Actions workflow file](https://github.com/brandur/mastodon-cross-post/blob/master/.github/workflows/ci.yml) for what usage should look like.